More than 700 fishing and coastal families will be displaced for this redevelopment.

 By Joaquin Gonzalez

-Fishers’ alliance Pambansang Kilusang Mamamalakaya ng Pilipinas (PAKAMALAYA) condemned the Department of Environment and Natural Resources’ (DENR) decision to grant an Environmental Compliance Certificate (ECC) to the City Government of Bacoor, which will permit the land reclamation project that will displace hundreds of families in the area.
+Fishers’ alliance Pambansang Kilusang Mamamalakaya ng Pilipinas (PAMALAKAYA) condemned the Department of Environment and Natural Resources’ (DENR) decision to grant an Environmental Compliance Certificate (ECC) to the City Government of Bacoor, which will permit the land reclamation project that will displace hundreds of families in the area.

 In their statement, they explained that the decision will endanger the livelihood of coastal communities in Bacoor amidst the national public health emergency caused by COVID-19.

 “Like a thief in the night.
 While the country is focused on containing the spread of the pandemic, the government, through the DENR still managed to grant an environmental permit to a reclamation project that threatens the marine life of Manila Bay and would displace hundreds of fishing and coastal families in Bacoor town,” PAMALAKAYA said.

 PAMALAKAYA is an alliance of progressive fisherfolk groups in the country with over 100,000 individual members and 43 provincial chapters.

 The 320-hectare Bacoor reclamation and development project had been proposed by the City Government of Bacoor under its mayor, Lani Mercado Revilla.
 The project will include five reclaimed areas along the coast of Manila Bay: four inland reclamation islands behind Manila-Cavite Expressway (CAVITEX) with an aggregate area of 90 hectares, and one outer island north of CAVITEX with an area of 230 hectares.

 The project will consist of five components: internal road network, drainage system, containment structures storm surge protection structures, access ways.